xdg_wm_base

 serial of the ping event

-Respond to a ping event
+respond to a ping event

 A client must respond to a ping event with a pong request or the client may be deemed unresponsive.
 See xdg_wm_base.ping and xdg_wm_base.error.unresponsive.